MohdIsmailMatAsin/OCEFILabel/README.md

 ###### **Warning:**

 ###### <p align="justify">This is an alternative method.
-Linux EFI Partition will be RENAMED!.
-Use this method with pre-caution.
-[OpenLinuxBoot.efi](https://dortania.github.io/OpenCore-Multiboot/oc/linux.html#method-a-openlinuxboot) is not required and manual config.plist editing via [ProperTree](https://github.com/corpnewt/ProperTree) or any `.plist editor` is encourage.
-I will not responsible `100%` if any issues happen using this method.
-Do note, please use official method if you have no problem with Multiboot.
-Refer official [OpenCore Multiboot](https://dortania.github.io/OpenCore-Multiboot/oc/linux.html) support for more info.</p>
+The Linux EFI Partition will be renamed!
+Use this method with precaution.
+Manual config.plist editing via [ProperTree](https://github.com/corpnewt/ProperTree) or any `.plist editor` is encouraged.
+I will not be 100% responsible if any issues happen using this method.
+Do note, please use the official method if you have no issues with Multiboot.
+Refer to the official [OpenCore Multiboot](https://dortania.github.io/OpenCore-Multiboot/oc/linux.html) support for more info.</p>

 ------